Building REST services with Spring

 }

-• @RestController indicates that the data returned by each method will be written straight into the response body instead of rendering a template.
+• @RestController indicates that the data returned by each method is written straight into the response body instead of rendering a template.

 • An EmployeeRepository is injected by constructor into the controller.

 • We have routes for each operation (@GetMapping, @PostMapping, @PutMapping and @DeleteMapping, corresponding to HTTP GET, POST, PUT, and DELETE calls).
-(NOTE: It’s useful to read each method and understand what they do.)
+(We recommend reading each method and understanding what they do.)

 • EmployeeNotFoundException is an exception used to indicate when an employee is looked up but not found.